Expectations about Adoptions

 Similarly, the interactions between dogs and children are highly specific to the circumstances of any situation.
 The interactions often depend as much, or more, on the child’s behavior and level of parental supervision.
 Because safety is a priority with us, occasionally a dog will be restricted to placement in a home with children 13 or older.
 Factors we take into consideration when making this decision include: a dog’s tolerance to handling and interference with his own agenda, whether the dog has a “hard” or “soft” mouth, specific aggressive behaviors such as growling over food and toys, and any interactions with children we observe.
 The shelter staff will expect that you are informed of this restriction for any dog that you “see” online.

 If you are interested in adopting a dog from Homeward Bound please know that we require all members of the household to come to Homeward Bound and meet the dog.
 This includes your dog, too!

 Homeward Bound is responsible for placing our animals into the most appropriate homes possible.
-This responsibility may result in the denial of an adoption at the discretion of the Adoption Center Coordinator or the Executive Director.
+This responsibility may result in the denial of an adoption at the discretion of the Shelter Manager or the Executive Director.